Haotian-Zhang-PKU/Proactive-Beamforming-MMFF/README.md

 4) The predicted results of the vehicle's position (given in the form of (x, y)) and the ground truth values will be saved in a .mat file.

 # Data Structure:
-The script assumes a training and testing datasets structured as a directory of subdirectories, as follows:
+The script assumes training and testing datasets structured as a directory of subdirectories, as follows:
 ```
 training_data
   |